Gospel

 Opportunities for group discussion and personal prayer

-• ‘If you love me you will keep my commandments.’
-What are the commandments that Jesus gave?
+- ‘If you love me you will keep my commandments.’
+What commandments did Jesus give?
 How easy or difficult is it for you to keep them and live them?

-• Recall someone you no longer see but who had a significant influence on shaping who you are; someone whose memory is alive for you and whose influence remains strong.
-Share your recollections of this person.
-Does this phenomenon give insight into the experience of the disciples at Pentecost?
+- Recall someone you no longer see but who has significantly influenced or shaped who you are—someone whose memory is alive for you and whose influence remains strong.
+Share your memories of this person.
+Does this recollection give you insight into the disciples' experience at Pentecost?

-• Spend some time this week thinking about the gifts of the Spirit that you can discern in yourself.
+- Spend some time this week reflecting on the gifts of the Holy Spirit that you can discern in yourself.
 Try to recognise and affirm the gifts of others this week, and use one of your own gifts to make life a little easier for someone else.

 Come, Holy Spirit, fill the hearts of the faithful